folio-org/okapi/CONTRIBUTING.md

 There are some few exceptions:

 * We indent with two spaces only, because vert.x uses deeply nested callbacks.
+* We DON'T use tab characters for indents, only spaces

 Remember to set your IDE to remove trailing spaces on saving files, those produce unnecessary diffs in Git.